HewlettPackard/Docker-SimpliVity/ops/README.md

 ## Configure dummy VMs to backup Docker volumes
-The playbook [config_dummy_vms_for_docker_volumes_backup.yml][config_dummy_vms_for_docker_volumes_backup] ensures that you can backup Docker volumes that have been created using the vSphere plugin in SimpliVity.
+The playbook [config_dummy_vms_for_docker_volumes_backup.yml][config_dummy_vms_for_docker_volumes_backup] ensures that you can backup Docker volumes that have been created using the vSphere plugin (vDVS) in SimpliVity.
 There is not a straight forward way to do this, so you need to use a workaround.
 Since all Docker volumes are going to be stored in the dockvols folder in the datastore(s), you need to create a ‘dummy’ VM per datastore.
 The `vmx`, `vmsd` and `vmkd` files from this VMs will have to be inside the `dockvols` folder, so when these VMs are backed up, the volumes are backed up as well.
 Obviously these VMs don’t need to take any resources and you can keep them powered off.

 ## Configure SimpliVity backups